costs-to-expect/api-docs/Sections.md

 In the Costs to Expect API there are three core levels, resource types -> resources -> items.

-Items are the individual items defined by the resource type, these coupld be expenses, items on your Budget or board games for our scoring App.
+Items are the individual items defined by the resource type, these could be expenses, items on your Budget or board games for our scoring App.

 Resources are the names for the collections, lists or trackers.